 Notes

 - You can use whatever apples you would like.
-I think that gala, honeycrisp or Johnathon work the best!
+I think that gala, honey crisp or Johnathon work the best!

 Thanks for this tasty recipe!
-I won my girlfriend heart with this lol Do you have any recommendations for a nice non stick skillet?
+I won my girlfriend heart with this lol

-Hi there, I love my cast iron--which isn't exactly non-stick but I also like my Calphalon skillet.
+Hi there, I love my cast iron–which isn’t exactly non-stick but I also like my Calphalon skillet.

 Looks super comforting!
 Cant wait to try this!